 Enroll for the 2014-15 school year

 Rising Kindergarteners can pre-enroll beginning Jan.
 13, 2014 at their assigned base school.
-To view the school assigned to your address, visit http://www.wcpss.net/preview.
+To view the school assigned to your address, visit www.wcpss.net/preview.
 Parents can sign up to receive an email with the latest events and news.
+Parents should also review student assignment information to get details on school choices.

 - Completed registration forms